-- Note 1: The partition between the X and Y data spaces is device specific.
-Refer to the appropriate device data sheet for further details.
-The data space boundaries indicated here are used for example purposes only. - 2: Near data memory can be accessed directly via file register instructions that encode a 13-bit address into the opcode.
-At a minimum, the near data memory region overlaps all of the SFR space and a portion of X memory space.
-All of X memory space and some or all of Y memory space may be included in the near data memory region, depending on the device variant. - 3: All data memory can be accessed indirectly via W registers or directly using the MOV instruction. - 4: Upper half of data memory map can be mapped into a segment of program memory space for program space visibility.
+- Sear data memory can be accessed directly via file register instructions that encode a 13-bit address into the opcode. - 4: All data memory can be accessed indirectly via W registers or directly using the MOV instruction. - 5: Upper half of data memory map can be mapped into a segment of program memory space for Program Space Visibility (PSV).